 18. Carole & Tuesday ( Rated 7.92 / 10 )

 Carole and Tuesday is a story about two headstrong girls who are both musicians.
 Meeting by what feels like fate, they embark on a quest to the top under Carole and Tuesday’s group name.
-The road to stardom will be much harder than they think when meeting challenges along the way, such as sexism in an industry that usually caters more towards men’s tastes or trying to get gigs without knowing how it works for smaller bands on tour.
+The road to stardom will be much harder than they think when meeting challenges along the way, like working in an industry that usually caters more towards men’s tastes or trying to get gigs without knowing how it works for smaller bands on tour.
 Still, with determination, our heroines won’t back down!

 So there you have it, 18 of the best anime created by Studio Bones.
 If you’re looking for something to watch or just want some recommendations as a fan of Japanese animation, hopefully, these titles will provide hours upon hours of enjoyment!
 What are your favorite anime from Studio Bones?
 Let us know in the comments below, and don’t forget to share with your friends who might be interested!